Vishal-Marvel/ML_KEM/README.md

-# ML-KEM TCP Demo
+# ML-KEM, ML-DSA TCP Demo

-This project demonstrates how to use **ML-KEM** (Kyber) post-quantum key exchange with Python to establish a shared secret and use it for symmetric encryption (AES-GCM) over a simple TCP connection.
+This project demonstrates how to use **ML-KEM** (Kyber) post-quantum key exchange,  **ML-DSA** (Dilithium) post-quantum digital signatures  with Python to establish a shared secret and use it for symmetric encryption (AES-GCM) and to sign and verify messages over a simple TCP connection.

-It uses the [pyoqs / liboqs](https://github.com/open-quantum-safe/liboqs) Python bindings for ML-KEM.
+It uses the [pyoqs / liboqs](https://github.com/open-quantum-safe/liboqs) Python bindings for ML-KEM and ML-DSA algorithms.

 ## Features

+- **Post-Quantum Digital Signatures (ML-DSA):**
+  The server generates an ML-DSA keypair and shares its public key with the client.
 - **Post-Quantum Key Encapsulation (ML-KEM):**
   The server generates an ML-KEM keypair and shares its public key with the client.
 - **AES-GCM Encryption:**